 Understanding your German train ticket

-Because the tickets are issued by the German rail operator, Deutsche Bahn, the tickets include information in German.
-We've created a guide in English to help you understand your tickets and translate key terms.
+Following is a translation of your Deutsche Bahn ticket as well as more information about German train tickets.
+Because these tickets are issued by the German rail operator, they are only issued in German.
+We've created a guide in English to help you understand your tickets and key terms.

 IN THIS ARTICLE

 Yes, but only the lead passenger's name is shown on German train tickets.
 All other passenger names are contained in the QR code which the ticket inspector will scan.

 Erwachsener means adult in German.
 On mobile tickets, this is abbreviated as "Erw".

 So "2 Erwachsener", or "Erw 2", means the ticket is valid for 2 adults as in the examples below:

 Tickets from Deutsche Bahn, the German rail operator, contain key information in German.
 Each number corresponds to a note, which contains helpful information to help you understand your ticket.

 Here’s the same DB ticket translated into English.

 - "Please print your ticket on plain A4 paper".

 - Train and fare info, including type of train (i.e., IC [InterCity]), travel class, fare type, number of passengers and validity dates.